Bahmni/person-management-app/README.md

 The app should be accessible on: http://localhost:3000/

 ## Tests
-Tests will be written with Jest and Enzyme.
+Tests will be written with Jest and Enzyme and Sinon

 Jest is installed by default, but you will need to install Enzyme along with an Adapter corresponding to the version of React you are using.

 Run **`yarn install`**

+If sinon is not installed you may need to ;
+Run **'yarn add sinon'**

 To run the tests:
 Run **`yarn test`**